HackPack/HackClassScanner/README.md

 ## Filters

-You can add filters to the scanned files based on the name of the class or the name of the file.
+You can filter the result files based on the name of the class or the name of the file.
 A filter must be a closure with a signature of `function(string) : bool`.
 The input for a class filter is the name of the class including the namespace.
 The input for a file filter is the name of the file including the full path (via `realpath`).
+If all registered filter functions return `true` for a particular file or class name, the file will be scanned for a class and the class name will appear in the output, respectively.

 ```php
 $includes = Set{...};